 Emily Maddock is a high school english teacher at Colorado Connections Academy.
-She earned a bachelor's degree at the University of Richmond and is currently working on her master's degree in curriculum and instruction at Colorado Christian University.
+She earned a bachelor's degree at the University of Richmond and her master's degree in curriculum and instruction from Colorado Christian University.
 Ms. Maddock began teaching in 2012 and joined Colorado Connections Academy in 2015.
 She shares her teaching journey below.

 "I became a teacher because school wasn't easy for me when I was in elementary and middle school.
 It wasn't until high school that I began to love learning and reading.
 The struggles I went through in school inspired me to be a teacher because I wanted to help students who are having a hard time, who are frustrated, or who just don't understand.
 I feel that because I had trouble in school, I can identify and understand my students' struggles as if they were my own.